roadrunner-server/roadrunner-docs/docs/en/php/developer.md

 # Developer Mode

 RoadRunner uses PHP scripts in daemon mode.
-This means that you have to reload the server every time you change your codebase, or configure Roadrunner to do that automatically.
+This means that you have to reload the server every time you change the codebase, or configure Roadrunner to do it automatically.

 ## In Docker